chainskills/greetings-web3-solc/README.md

 ```
 > contractPath = path.resolve("./Build/Greetings.json")
 > contractFile = fs.readFileSync(contractPath, "utf8")
-> contractJSON = JSON.parse(contractFile)
+> contract = JSON.parse(contractFile)
 ```

-We retrieve the ABI part located in the interface part:
+The interface is contained into the abi part of the contract:

 ```
-> abi = JSON.parse(contractJSON.interface)
+> contract.abi
 ```

 ### Step 6-5: Get an instance to the contract